gabygaby123/capstone/README.md

 On my website there is a Home, Log in, Registration, Products and Checkout page.

+Special attributes such as input boxes, button and image display, have all been made poossible with bootstrap!

+Check out Bootstrap here : https://getbootstrap.com/docs/5.3/getting-started/introduction/
 ## Home Page

 At the top of this page and all my pages, I have a responsive nav bar, with the Peso Pluma logo that takes the user back to the home page.
-I made this nav bar with bootstrap.
+I made this nav bar .

 On my home page I have a video of Peso Pluma preforming.

 Right below that, I have a quote from Peso, "We Are Peso Pluma."

 There are 2 short paragraphs afterwards, describing the artist and motive for my website.
 I also list what items I have for sale.
 Below that, I have his tour listing.
-The listings are images displayed with the bootstrap "card" attribute.
+The listings are images displayed with the "card" attribute.

 This is all displayed in front of a gradient background that goes from black to purple.
 The gradient effect is applied on all pages for consistency.